 Setting up the performance appraisal process is just the first step, because you need to make sure that your team of employees is using the system in the right way.
 With proper training, your managers can use these tools to help their employees grow and develop with the company, resulting in higher levels of success for everyone involved.

-If you don’t have a performance appraisal system in place, then we invite you to contact us to learn more about PrismHR Performance Management.
+If you don’t have an employee performance appraisal system in place, then we invite you to contact us to learn more about PrismHR Performance Management software.
 We’ve developed a high quality program that makes it easy for your team to implement effective performance appraisals, and we can also help with the training so that your team is using the software in the right way.

 Schedule a demo to see how our performance appraisal platform works.